justinbt1/justinbt1/README.md

 [![](https://img.shields.io/badge/Kaggle-20BEFF?style=flat-square&logo=kaggle&logoColor=white)](https://www.kaggle.com/justinbt)

 #### 🏢 Work
-I lead the Machine Learning Team at the [Wellcome Trust](https://wellcome.org), where we work to help understand Wellcome’s medical research funding portfolio and its impacts.
+Currently I lead the Machine Learning team at the [Wellcome Trust](https://wellcome.org/), where we develop machine learning models and metrics to support Wellcome fund new discoveries in life, health, and wellbeing.
+We also support the [Wellcome Collection](https://wellcomecollection.org/), a museum that explores the connections between medicine, life and art.

-In my technical work I am focused on applying deep learning, graph analysis and natural language processing (LLMs) techniques to develop metrics and measures for assessing the impact of our funding portfolio.
-If you are interested, you can follow our work on the [Wellcome Data blog](https://medium.com/wellcome-data).

 #### ☕ Get in Touch
 I am always interested in discussing the use of data and machine learning in research funding and data science for public good.